-As required by 935 CMR 500.105(2), and prior to performing job functions, each of MH's agents will successfully complete a comprehensive training program that is tailored to the roles and responsibilities of the agent's job function.
-Agent training will at least include the Responsible Vendor Program and eight (8) hours of on-going training annually.
+As required by 935 CMR 500.105(2), and prior to performing job functions, each of Metro Harvest's agents will successfully complete a comprehensive training program that is tailored to the roles and responsibilities of the agent's job function.
+A Metro Harvest Agent will receive a total of eight (8) hours of training annually.
+A minimum of four (4) hours of training will be from Responsible Vendor Training Program ("RVT") courses established under 935 CMR 500.105(2)(b).
+Any additional RVT over four (4) hours may count towards the required eight (8) hours of training.